CN22 and CN23 Customs Forms: The Complete UK Seller Guide (2026)

 Do I still need a customs form for EU parcels?

 Yes.
-Since 1 January 2021, goods posted from Great Britain to any EU country need a CN22 or CN23, the same as parcels to the rest of the world.
-Parcels from Northern Ireland to the EU are the exception and don’t need one.
+Since 1 January 2021, goods posted from Great Britain to any EU country need a customs declaration, as do goods sent to other destinations outside the UK.
+The generated document may be CN22 or CN23 depending on the account, service, destination and label format.
+Parcels from Northern Ireland to the EU are the exception and do not need one.

 What happens if I post without a customs form?